-When someone sustains significant injuries as a result of an accident, they typically will file a personal injury claim in order to recover any financial losses that have occurred as a result of the accident.
+When someone sustains significant injuries as a result of an auto accident or other type of incident, they typically will file a personal injury claim in order to recover any financial losses that have occurred as a result of the accident.
 These losses can include costly medical bills, lost wages and pain and suffering, and are often referred to as "damages."

 If a claim is not settled and proceeds to trial, the exact value of these damages is eventually determined by a jury and can greatly vary depending on the facts of each individual case.

 The monetary value of damages in a personal injury case is dependent upon the types of losses that an injury victim may have incurred as a result of an accident.
 Essentially, the personal injury claims process is designed to fulfill a victim’s losses and make them "whole" again as if the injury had never happened in the first place.
 And because each case is different, the factors that determine the monetary value are wide-ranging.